 He and his wife Jamie were first introduced to Alpha in 2007 when their third daughter was born with Down syndrome.
 A few years later, with a confidence gained in part through the support Alpha provided, they adopted their son, who also has Down syndrome, from Hong Kong.

 Over the years, Joshua and his family have become advocates for the mission of Alpha; empowering individuals with intellectual and developmental disabilities by supporting families, creating opportunities, and fostering belonging.
-He served on the Alpha board of directors from 2011-2018, including time as vice president and president, and on both the development and finance committees before beginning his current role as Associate Executive Director before becoming Executive Director in September of 2019.
+He served on the Alpha board of directors from 2011-2018, the final three years as board president, on both the development and finance committees, and on staff as Associate Executive Director before becoming Executive Director in September of 2019.

 Cory received her degree in Business Management from University of Phoenix in 2004.
 She joined the team at Alpha Resource Center of Santa Barbara after a 13-year career as Vice President of a Southern California based Oil, Gas and Real Estate Corporation.